Back to Blog

 Which Format Should You Choose?

 Start with SRT if you're uploading to YouTube, Vimeo, or any social platform.
-It works everywhere.
+Works everywhere.

 Use VTT if you're building a web application or embedding videos in a website.
-It's the native web standard.
+Native web standard.

-Use ASS if you're burning subtitles directly into your video and want them to look polished with custom fonts, colors, and positioning.
-This is what Picute uses under the hood — our editor gives you ASS-level styling control with a drag-and-drop interface, then renders the styled subtitles directly into your exported video.
+Use ASS if you're burning subtitles directly into video and want polished fonts, colors, and positioning.
+This is what Picute uses internally — the editor gives ASS-level styling with a drag-and-drop interface, then renders the styled subtitles directly into your exported video.

 Converting Between Formats

-Most subtitle tools can convert between these formats.
-Picute exports in all three — SRT and VTT for platform uploads, and ASS for styled burn-in.
-The key thing to remember is that converting from ASS to SRT means losing styling information.
-The text and timing survive, but the visual design does not.
+Most subtitle tools convert between formats.
+Picute exports all three — SRT and VTT for platform uploads, ASS for styled burn-in.

-When in doubt, keep your source file in ASS format and export to SRT/VTT as needed for distribution.
+Keep source files in ASS format and export to SRT/VTT as needed for distribution.